WildSeed Tasmania

 Pinus radiata 'Monterey Pine'

+Origin: California.
 Tasmanian provenance.

 Seed companies, forestry production and export only.
 Fast growing timber tree to 60m under cultivation.

-Podocarpus lawrencii 'Plum Pine'
+Podocarpus lawrencei 'Plum Pine'

 Feature Codes: (D)HIfJKdNPQ